 As indicated in the introduction of this article, after the URSI resolution, the IEC started its standardization work dealing with IEMI in earnest.
 This then led to activities within the IEEE, ITU-T and Cigré as indicated below:

 - IEC IEMI standards development began in 1999.

 - The IEEE EMC Society Transactions Special Issue on IEMI was published in August 2004.

 - The ITU-T Recommendation for the protection of telecommunications systems from HPEM (IEMI), K.81 was published in 2009.

-- The IEEE EMC Society Standard Practice P1642 under development to protect publicly accessible computers from the threat of IEMI is planned for publication in early 2013.
+- The IEEE EMC Society Standard Practice P1642 under development to protect publicly accessible computers from the threat of IEMI is planned for publication in 2014.

 From the brief overview presented here, it is clear that the international technical community has evaluated the situation and feels that IEMI is a real threat to our critical infrastructures.
 Through research and engineering studies, several ways have been revealed to make our society less vulnerable to this threat.
 The challenge for the future is to determine the most cost-effective approaches for protection that include physical protection, electromagnetic protection and finally electromagnetic detection.
 In addition the education of facility operators is an important goal, which hopefully is promoted by this article.